Academic Courses

 Instructor: Makeda Best

-This undergraduate seminar considers the representation of labor, laborers, the unemployed, labor unrest, and working class communities – with an eye toward understanding what these images tell us about life in Gilded Age America, and how social realities impacted artistic production.
-The course will also explore related issues of artists as social critics, depictions of the urban landscape, images of poverty and of wealth, race, gender roles, and mass media formats.
-The course will consider a range of works – from photography and paintings, to illustrations in various publications.
-Museum-based classes and readings from a variety of primary sources and secondary sources will serve as a foundation for an informed historical perspective on the period.
-Each week, a discussion of select works and their contexts will build seminar participants’ knowledge of the diverse art production of this period, serve as visual references for the reading, and support further discussion.
-A final paper will encourage students to utilize and respond to the resources available at the University, the Phillips Collection, and local repositories.
+This undergraduate seminar considered the representation of labor, laborers, the unemployed, labor unrest, and working-class communities – toward understanding what these images tell us about life in Gilded Age America, and how social realities impacted artistic production.
+The course also explored issues of artists as social critics, depictions of the urban landscape, images of poverty and of wealth, race, gender roles, and mass media formats.
+A final paper encouraged students to respond to resources at the University, the Phillips Collection, and local repositories.

 In partnership with the George Washington University